 All OPI consumers are offered optional services which include, but are not limited to:

-Medicaid, SNAP Benefits, Mental Health, Utility Assistance, Rental Assistance, Weatherization, Foreclosure Prevention, Veterans Benefits, Home Delivered Meals, upon their initial assessment and at least yearly thereafter.
+Medicaid

+SNAP Benefits

+Mental Health

+Utility Assistance

+Rental Assistance

+Weatherization

+Foreclosure Prevention

+Veterans Benefits

+Home Delivered Meals

+Screening for these supplemental services takes place at the initial assessment, and at least yearly thereafter.
 Referrals are made based on the consumer’s preferences and desires.
-Consumers who need assistance in making taking action on the referral are either assisted in making the call or, at the request of the consumer, the call is made to the referral agency on behalf of the consumer.
+Senior Care Coordinators can assist consumers in making calls to follow up on referrals, at the consumer’s request.

 Specifically explain how eligibility will be determined and by whom.
 (OAR 411-032-0005 2 b E)

-We base eligibility on OPI rules: OAR 411-032-0020.
-Specifically, eligible consumers must be:
+We base eligibility on OPI rules (OAR 411-032-0020): Specifically, eligible consumers must:

-Age 60 or older or under 60 with a medically documented diagnosis of Alzheimer’s or related disorder.
+Be age 60 or older, or under 60 with a medically documented diagnosis of Alzheimer’s or related disorder.

 Not be receiving financial assistance or Medicaid, except Food Stamps, Qualified Medicare Beneficiary or Supplemental Low Income Medical Beneficiary Programs; and

-Meet the requirements of the Long Term Service Priority Rule OAR chapter 411, division 015.
+Meet the requirements of the Long-Term Service Priority Rule (OAR chapter 411, division 015).

-O4AD has worked to develop uniform eligibility determination rules and forms.
-CAT uses the state forms, and complies with all policies and procedures.
+The Oregon Association of Area Agencies on Aging and Disabilities, or O4AD, has worked to develop uniform eligibility determination rules and forms.
+CAT uses the state forms and complies with all policies and procedures.
 Oregon Access is used to process the CAPS Assessment as required by OPI.
 We use the OPI Case Manager Manual published by DHS, SUA 2009.

 Plainly state and illustrate how the services will be provided.
 (OAR 411- 032-005 2 b F)